CelsoBNF/API_NodeJS/README.md

 After crawler runs through the API, it inserts the parameters that were embedded in the API route and inserts it into the Github search fieldand thus extracts all the data.
-After extracting the data, the crawler saves the responses of the requests in a "MySQL" relational database and crawler execution responses to a non-relational database "mongoDB" in JSON format.
+After extracting the data, the crawler saves the responses of the requests in a "MySQL" relational database and crawler execution responses to a nosql database "mongoDB" in JSON format.